 Zero Deposit exists as an alternative to the traditional security deposit, which provides landlords with the same cover and protection over their property and rental income.

 As of 1st June, as part of the Tenant Fee Act 2019, the government have brought in a five week deposit cap for all tenancies with annual rent of less than £50k.
 Zero Deposit will still be able to offer six weeks cover to the landlord even after the five week cap has become law.

 Tenants would have a smaller upfront cost, which would limit delays on waiting for pay days to move in and decreasing chance of void periods.

 You are provided with the same cover as a six week tenancy deposit.
-Also, the policy is backed and underwritten by one of the world's largest insurers, Munich Re.
+Also, the policy is backed and underwritten by one of the world's largest insurers, Equitable Rental Insurance Ltd.